GAry45v/AutomaticSurvey/README.md

 The evaluation result will be saved in the `./output/` directory.

 - `--saving_path`: Directory to save the evaluation results (default: './output/').
-- `--model`: Model for evaluation.
+- `--model`: Model for evaluation. (recommend use different models for evaluation)
-- `--topic`: Topic of generated survey.
+- `--topic`: Topic of generated survey. (use the same topic as generation)
 - `--db_path`: Directory of the database.
 - `--embedding_model`: Embedding model for retrieval.
 - `--api_key`: API key for the model.